 Talent Development Program

-The Research Center for Material Culture offers an Inter/national Internship Program, which offers young academics and museum professionals the opportunity to pursue further research and professional training within our museums.
-Applying for an internship or research associate position at the Nationaal Museum van Wereldculturen, which comprises the Tropenmuseum (Amsterdam), the Afrika Museum (Berg en Dal), the Museum Volkenkunde (Leiden), and the Wereldmuseum (Rotterdam).
+The Sector Research and Collections and the Research Center for Material Culture offer an Internship Program, which provides young academics, engaged members of the community, independent scholars and/or museum professionals with the opportunity to pursue further research and professional training within our museums.
+We mentor young professionals, welcoming the engagement so as to broaden our own perspectives on museum work.
+You may apply for an Internship or Research Associate position at the Nationaal Museum van Wereldculturen, which comprises the Tropenmuseum (Amsterdam), the Afrika Museum (Berg en Dal), the Museum Volkenkunde (Leiden), and the Wereldmuseum (Rotterdam).
 Each museum or department recruits differently, but if you are applying to do an internship with the Curatorial, Collections, or RCMC departments, please read the below carefully.

 All interns are required to support both the research and programming activities of the RCMC staff and contribute to organizing RCMC events.